juj/emgc/README.md

 The function `gc_unmake_root(ptr)` can be used to restore a pointer from being a root back into being a regular managed allocation. (it is not necessary to manually do this before `gc_free()`ing the root pointer though)

+The function `gc_malloc_root(bytes)` is provided for conveniently allocating root memory in one call.

 #### 🍃 Leaves

 A **leaf allocation** is one that is guaranteed by the user to not contain any pointers to other managed allocations.
 If you are allocating large blocks of GC memory, say, for strings or images, that will never contain managed pointers, it is a good idea to mark those allocations as leaves.
 The `gc_collect()` function will skip scanning any leaf objects, improving runtime performance.